-The TTUHSC policy (TTUHSC OP 52.15) applies to all TTUHSC Schools, educational and other activities, and areas owned, operated and/or provided by TTUHSC.
+The TTUHSC Consent and Release to Use Image or Information policy (TTUHSC OP 52.15) applies to all TTUHSC Schools, educational and other activities, and areas owned, operated and/or provided by TTUHSC.
 It does NOT apply to uses of Images(s) or information for patient treatment or payment purposes (as defined under HIPAA).
 Definition of Image(s): Likeness or image(s) including, but not limited to photographs, videotaped images, audio recordings, and digital or other images of any kind or nature.